 iLogic is the answer to our prayers.
 And iLogic is available to anyone.
 And if you’re someone who has taken an intro programming class or something similar from the web, then you’ll have an easier time learning iLogic.
 With this basic knowledge, you can use iLogic to create rules to automate, standardize, and configure your designs.

 iLogic Workshop with Tom Fitzgerald

-On Wednesday, March 29th, we had the pleasure of hosting Autodesk Senior Implementation Consultant and iLogic expert, Thomas Fitzgerald, for an in-person workshop on design automation using iLogic.
+A while back, we had the pleasure of hosting Autodesk Senior Implementation Consultant and iLogic expert, Thomas Fitzgerald, for an in-person workshop on design automation using iLogic.
 The intention of the class was to inform and educate the community on what tools to use and how to perform both basic tasks and advanced usage.

 In talking with Tom, we decided to put together the 3 most important things to take away from the workshop – whether you attended or not.